rweekly/rweekly.org/draft.md

 + [Data Highlight the Old School and New School Way](https://www.littlemissdata.com/blog/highlight): How to feature a subset of your data with respect to the full distribution.
 Data highlighting the old school way (layering) and the new school way (gghighlight).

-[Zooming into GWAS summary statistics](https://sinarueeger.github.io/2018/07/30/locuszoomplot/): How to annotate and visualise summary statistics from genome-wide association studies using the R-package `biomaRt`.
++ [Zooming into GWAS summary statistics](https://sinarueeger.github.io/2018/07/30/locuszoomplot/): How to annotate and visualise summary statistics from genome-wide association studies using the R-package `biomaRt`.

++ [A quick intro and tutorial and a cool (I think) social network analysis model for influence](https://jrosen48.github.io/blog/social-network-analysis-model-for-influence/): Influence models are just regression.

 <!--<div class="post-more-begin"></div><div class="post-more-end"></div>-->